abhijithajayan121-sketch/useless_project_temp/README.md

-*Explains how the calculator gets you the correct answer (prob = 30%) when the users eyes are closed and wrong answer when the users eye are open*
+*Shows how the calculator gets you the correct answer (prob of correct answer being shown even id the eyes are closed = 30%) when the users eyes are closed and wrong answer when the users eye are open*

 ## Team Contributions